10 Tips on How to Manage Your Debts

 If the collectors are making misleading statements, using abusive language or adding unauthorized charges, report them to the Federal Debt Collection Practices Act (FDCPA).
 As a consumer, you are protected against this kind of behavior.
 If collection agencies are harassing you, they may be breaking the law.
 You should report them to the proper authorities.

 Be cautious of debt management scams.
 Scams involving debt management have been receiving many consumer complaints in recent years.
 This issue has caught the attention of many state attorney generals and caused them to pursue legal action against these scams.
 The Federal Trade Commission has brought forward many lawsuits against the companies initiating scams as well.

 If a company tells you that they can help you manage your debt or negotiate for you at a certain cost, make sure you check their credentials first.
 You don’t want to give your money to a company that gives bad advice, false promises and takes your money without actually providing any real solution.

-To get out of debt, you should first take steps towards learning how to manage your financial situation better.
+Learn how to take some steps and deal with your finances better so you can stay out of your debts.
 Take note of these 10 tips to help you manage your debt.
 By following this advice, you can get your expenses under control and come up with a strategy for managing and repaying your debt.
 It will also help you to stay out of trouble in the future.